 Nothing beats a good salsa!
 Adding a short fermentation process adds a zing to the salsa that brings your normal salsa up to a whole new level.
 This fermented salsa recipe is one you’ll love.
 Once you ferment your salsa, it’s hard to go back!

 I used an airlock in making this recipe but you could use whatever method you feel most comfortable with.
-Since you won’t be able to submerge all the ingredients (since there isn’t a brine separate from the salsa ingredients, it’s best to use an airlock, a fermenting crock with a water moat at the top, or perhaps you could use an Ultimate Pickle Jar kit.
+Since you won’t be able to submerge all the ingredients (since there isn’t a brine separate from the salsa ingredients, it’s best to use an airlock, or for large batches, a fermenting crock with a water moat at the top

 - Rinse and gently clean the ingredients

-- Combine all ingredients and place all ingredients into a mason jar – I used a 1 1/2 pint size jar but it will all likely fit into a 1 pint size as well
+- Combine ingredients - Combine all ingredients and place them into a mason jar – I used a 1 1/2 pint size jar but it will look like this if you try to fit it into a 1 pint size jar.

-- In either case, wait 3-5 days and enjoy.
+- Wait impatiently - Wait 3-5 days and enjoy.
 You’ll notice a nice tang to the salsa when it’s ready.

 - Attach lid and refrigerate